Rajsamand Lake: Construction

-Construction of the lake started in 1662 AD and completed in 1676 AD, this is the oldest known famine relief work in Rajasthan, which provided relief to starving population.
-Total cost of the construction is mentioned as Rs.
-1,50,78,784.
+Construction of the lake started in 1662 and completed in 1676, this is the oldest known famine relief work in Rajasthan, which provided relief to starving population.
+The total cost of the construction is mentioned as 15,078,784 rupees.

-Its Muhurat was performed on 01-Jan, 1662 AD, which started with herculean task of drying the river bed.
+Its Muhurat was performed on 1 January 1662, which started with herculean task of drying the river bed.
 Over 60,000 skilled workers were employed in this task.
 All kinds of water extraction techniques which were available at that time, were employed.
 After three years of effort, the foundation was laid on 17 April 1665.
-Main dam was completed on 26 June 1670.
+The main dam was completed on 26 June 1670.
 Construction took longer for other dams on different sides of the lake.
 Ship builders from Lahore, Surat and Gujarat were employed to construct a big boat.

 Consecretion ceremony

-Consecration ceremony was held in Jan 1676.
+The consecration ceremony was held in January 1676.
 Invitations were sent to the rulers, thakurs, cāraṇas, scholars and other religious leaders.
 Twenty-six Brahmin priests were appointed for the performance of the ceremonies, as laid down in the Matsya Purana.
 Libations were poured into the sacred fire devoted to the chief deity, Varuna.
 The Rana prayed to his kuldevi and various other deities.

 On 15 Jan, 1676 Maharana Raj Singh started parikrama of the lake, which was completed after 6 days of walk.
 Charities were also given while performing the parikrama.

 Tula Dana (Charities)

-On 20 January 1676, naming ceremony was held and various charities were donated.
+On 20 January 1676, the naming ceremony was held and various charities were donated.
 The ruler, Rana Raj Singh, had himself weighed against gold and gave away the amount in charity.
 Five other persons performed charity in this fashion.
 The chief queen Rani Sadakumari, Purohit Gharib Das, Barhatt Kesari Singh, Rao Kesari Singh of Solambar, and the Rani of Toda had themselves weighed against silver and donated the amount in charity.

 A large number of land-grants conferred on the Cāraṇas were confirmed and honoured.
 Gifts were distributed among the 46,000 Brahmins who were present at the spot.